-Join Aaron F. Ross for an in-depth discussion in this video Applying wind shadow, part of Understanding Maya nCloth.
+Join Aaron F. Ross for an in-depth discussion in this video Applying wind shadow, part of Learning Maya nCloth 2012.

 Here's another really cool feature of Nucleus: we have the ability to block the…wind coming from the nucleus node.…What I've done here is I've got my flag with some wind on it, and I've built just…a simple plane to act as a barrier, to illustrate how the wind shadow works.…Currently, we're not seeing any wind shadowing.
 The flag is blowing in the wind.…I'll select my object that I want to block the wind.…Let me go ahead and make that into a passive collider.
 So that's the precondition;…it's got to be a passive collider.…